SampleEnvironment/SECoP/protocol/specification/structure.rst

     - informational, e.g. `status`
     - controlling the operation of the module, e.g. `pollinterval`

-    The main parameter of a module is its value.
+    The main parameter of a module is its `value`.
 Writable parameters may influence the measurement (like PIDs).
 Additional parameters may give more information about its state (running, target reached), or details about its functioning (heater power) for diagnostics purposes.